prebid/prebid.github.io/adops/setting-up-prebid-for-amp-in-dfp.md

 <div class="bs-docs-section" markdown="1">

-# Setting up Prebid for AMP in DFP (Pre-release)
+# Setting up Prebid for AMP in DFP
 {: .no_toc}

-{: .alert.alert-warning :}
-The instructions on this page refer to the new "[AMP RTC][RTC-Overview] over [Prebid Server][PBS]" method which is planned for the [1.4 release](https://github.com/prebid/Prebid.js/releases/tag/1.4.0).
-It doesn't actually work yet.
-This page will be updated when the release goes out.

 This page describes how to set up a line item and creative to serve on AMP pages with Prebid.js.